wp-plugins/catablog/readme.txt

 == Frequently Asked Questions ==

+= What browsers do you support =

+The CataBlog Admin section is made to work best with these browsers:
+1 Internet Explorer 8+
+1 FireFox 2+
+1 Opera 10+
+1 Safari & Chrome

 = I installed CataBlog, now where is it? =

 Look for the CataBlog section in your WordPress admin section either at the very bottom of the left hand menu or underneath the comments section.